amolbarewar/HDW/README.md

 # HDW
-Things tp crack to be a part of HDW
+Things to crack to be a part of HDW